KameshLeVI/Advanced-C-Lab-Manual/module 12.md

-# EXP NO:12D PROGRAM TO INSERT ELEMENTS IN QUEUE USING LINKED LIST
+# EXP NO: 6D PROGRAM TO INSERT ELEMENTS IN QUEUE USING LINKED LIST

 # Aim:
 To write a C program to insert elements in queue using linked list